Learning Actionable Analytics from Multiple Software Projects: Experimental Results

 \subsection{{\bf RQ3: Are cross-project plans generated by BELLTREE as effective as within-project plans of XTREE?}}

-The third research question compares within-project planning with XTREE to cross-project planning with BELLTREE.
+In the previous two research questions, we made an assumption that there are past releases that can be used to construct the planners.
+However, this may not always be the case.
+For new project, it is quite possible that there are not any historical data to construct the planners.
+In such cases, SE literature proposes the use of \textit{transfer learning}.
+In this paper, we leverage the so-called \textit{bellwether} effect to identify a bellwether project.
+Having done so, we construct a planner quite similar to XTREE with the exception that the training data comes from the bellwether project.
+This variant of our planner that uses the bellwether project is called the BELLTREE (see \tion{CPXTREE} for more details).

 To answer this research question, we train XTREE on within-project data and generate plans for reducing the number of defects.
 We then compare this with plans derived from the bellwether data and BELLTREE.
 We hypothesized that since bellwethers have been demonstrated to be efficient in prediction tasks, learning from the bellwethers for a specific community of projects would produce performance scores comparable to within-project data.
-We found that this was indeed the case; i.e. in terms of AUPEC, both XTREE and BELLTREE are similar to each other.

-\fig{results} tabulates the AUPEC scores for the comparison between the use of within-project XTREE (see \fig{results} \subref{subfig:wp}) and cross-project BELLTREE(see \fig{results} \subref{subfig:cp}) for reducing the number of defects.
-We note that, out of 18 datasets from 10 projects, the AUPEC scores are quite comparable.
-In 5 cases XTREE performs better than BELLTREE, in 7 cases BELLTREE outperforms XTREE, and in 6 cases the performance is the same.
-In summary, we make the following observations:
+Our experimental methodology to answer this research question is as follows: \be \item Like before, we measure the \textit{overlap} between the planners' recommendations developers' actions. \item Next, we tabulate the aggregate number defects reduced (\fig{rq3} \subref{fig:rq3_dec}) and the number of defects increased (\fig{rq3} \subref{fig:rq3_inc}) in files with overlap values ranging from 0\% to 100\% in bins of size 25\% (for ranges of $0-25\%$, $26-50\%$, $51-75\%$, and $76-100\%$). \ee

+Similar to previous research questions, we compare XTREE with BELLTREE and a random oracle (RAND).
+We prefer planners that have a large number defects reduced for higher overlap ranges and planner that have lower number of defects added are are considered better.

+We make the following observations from in our results: \be \item \textit{Defects Decreased}: \fig{rq2} \subref{fig:rq2_a} plots the number of defects \textit{removed} in files with various overlap ranges.
+It is desirable to see larger defects removed with larger overlap.
+We note that: \bi \item When compared to other planners, the number of defects removed as a result of recommendations obtained by XTREE is significantly larger.
+This trend was noted in all the projects we studied here. \item In the cases of Ant, Camel, and Xerces there are large number of defect reduced when the overlap lies between 76\% and 100\%.
+Poi is an exception-- here, we note that the largest number of defects are removed when the overlap is between 51\% and 75\%. \ei

+\item \textit{Defects Increased}: \fig{rq2} \subref{fig:rq2_b} plots the number of defects \textit{added} in files with various overlap ranges.
+It is desirable to see lower number of defects added with larger overlap.
+We note that: \bi \item When compared to other planners, the number of defects added as a result of recommendations obtained by XTREE is comparatively larger.
+This trend was noted in all the projects we studied here.
+This is to be expected since, developers actions seldom match the recommendations of these other planners.